coreoluwa/Data-Analysis-Cohort-3-Excel-Assignments_Week-2/README.md

 Below are screenshots of the results for task 1

-Using the Pivot Tables in Excel, I was able to summarize the data set and derive the average values for all Males and Females with respect to their Age, BMI, Temperature, Heart Rate, Blood Pressure, and Cholesterol.
+Using the Pivot Tables in Excel, I was able to summarize the data set and derive the average values for all Males and Females concerning their Age, BMI, Temperature, Heart Rate, Blood Pressure, and Cholesterol.
 On the row, we have the gender column which contains the Male and Female metadata, and on the columns, we have the values themselves.
 I also used the inbuilt calculation features of Excel to derive the average values.

 ![](Week_2_Task_1_A.png)